 Since 2009 the Society has supported the establishment and implementation of the Policy by leading the Healthy Oceans Coalition.
 We also work to support regional ocean planning in the Mid-Atlantic where governments, tribes and stakeholders have come together to collaborate on important ocean and coastal issues.

 The ocean delivers over half of the planet's breathable oxygen and is home to diverse and stunning marine ecosystems.
 Thriving coastal communities and a robust ocean economy directly depend on the health of these ocean and coastal resources.
 Yet we have not always managed and protected the ocean to the level necessary to ensure that future generations reap the benefits of a healthy ocean.
 In addition, the ocean is facing mounting pressures from climate change and ocean acidification, and governments are charged to do more with limited resources.

 The American Littoral Society supports our National Ocean Policy that calls for our federal government to protect, maintain, and restore our ocean coasts and Great Lakes so we can continue to receive the benefits from a healthy ocean and our coastlines that we all need and deserve.

 What You Can Do

 As part of our National Ocean Policy, coastal regions are empowered to work collaboratively to identify and take action on issues facing their ocean and coastal resources.
 By working together, federal agencies can work more closely, states and tribes can have stronger voices to the federal government and stakeholders can be considered at the beginning of decision-making.
-The Mid-Atlantic region, spanning from New York to Virginia, just finalized its first ever regional Ocean Action Plan.
+The Mid-Atlantic region, spanning from New York to Virginia, recently finalized its first ever regional Ocean Action Plan in December 2016.
 Now, more than ever, we will need the public's voice to ensure conservation wins out in implementation.